sergioarmgpl/wasm-gke-demo/README.md

 cargo new api
 ```
 5. Change to api directory
-6. Create the main.rs file
+6. Update the main.rs with your desired code
 7. Add wasm32-wasi support
 ```
 rustup target add wasm32-wasi